-''' #!/bin/bash Sample GEOS-Chem run script for Amazon Web Services EC2 instances Load your bash-shell customizations source ~/.bashrc NOTE: We do not have to load an environment file because all libraries are contained in the Amazon Machine Image (AMI) used to initialize the instance.
-In an AWS cloud instance, you own the entire node, so there is no need to use a scheduler like SLURM.
-You can just use the 'nproc' command to specify the number of cores that GEOS-Chem should use. export OMP_NUM_THREADS=$(nproc) Run GEOS_Chem.
+''' to use a scheduler like SLURM.
+You can just use the 'nproc' command to specify the number of cores that GEOS-Chem should use. export OMP_NUM_THREADS=$(nproc)

+NOTE: If your '/.bashrc file does not max out the available stack memory for GEOS-Chem, you may uncomment these lines here: #ulimit -s unlimited #export OMP_STACKSIZE=500m

+Run GEOS_Chem.
 The "time" command will return CPU and wall times.
 Stdout and stderr will be directed to the "GC.log" log file (you can change the log file name below if you wish) time -p ./gcclassic >> GC.log 2>&1 '''

-And then make the ${\tt geoschem.run.aws}$ file executable:
+And then make the geoschem.run.aws file executable: